MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRda73072501ca80e-Withholding-Tax-Nonresident-Aliens-Foreign-Corporations-TaxFree-Covenant-Bonds/section-1.1441-0.md

 (iii) Withholding certificate from a nonwithholding foreign partnership.

-(iv) Withholding statement provided by nonwithholding foreign partnership.
+(iv) Withholding statement provided by nonwithholding foreign partnership and coordination with chapter 4.

 (v) Withholding and reporting by a foreign partnership.